 - Have traitor missions where the goal is to sabotage someone else from completing their mission

-- Hide all the missions around the room and have people go find as many as they can and then start completing them
+- Hide all the tasks around the room and have people go find as many as they can and then start doing them

 - Limit the number of darts allowed